poorting/spotweb-docker/README.md

 # spotweb-docker

+## Introduction
 If you like [Spotweb](https://github.com/spotweb/spotweb) (like I do), but hate installing and configuring webservers and databases (like I do) then do as I do and simply use [Docker](https://www.docker.com/) for everything :-)=)

 Just for fun I thought to try how easy it is to create a Docker setup for Spotweb using Nginx and Postgres.
 Why Nginx and Postgres?
 Because I used those in another project recently, so fewer things to figure out.
 I never used Nginx (dockerized) with PHP before, but as expected loads of other people already have; so ample examples available.

+### Using SQLite rather than PostgreSQL
+You can also use this setup with an SQLite (simple file based) database, rather than Postgres.
+In that case there is no real need for the Postgres container.
+If you would rather use this setup then remove the appropriate lines in docker-compose.yml as indicated by the comments in there and make sure you choose SQLite for the database instead of PostgreSQL during installation (see below).

 ## Getting started
 You have Docker installed and can do docker-compose, right?
 OK.